#1 A shoujo reimagining

 Naturally, this has been dialed back for this shoujo take on her story, but it’d be disingenuous to remove it completely.
 Honey enjoyed looking sexy and her character was entirely designed around this idea.
 That opening song, lewd though it may be, was all about her unrivaled beauty and style.
 You can’t just remove all of that and end up with a show that is still the same enough to be part of a franchise.

 Her iconic outfit has thus been left unchanged and the same applies to many of the alternate costumes she transforms into.
-These are still the same sexy designs and they still get damaged in battle, it’s just rarely to the point of full nudity and even the most dire situations allow her to cover up or are mildly censored..
+These are still the same sexy designs and they still get damaged in battle, it’s just rarely to the point of full nudity.
+Even the most dire situations allow her to cover up or are mildly censored.
 The show even keeps some of the sexually-tinted comedy, like boys gawking at Honey during her transformation sequence, and even features a fairly erotic villainess not seen in the other adaptations.
 It’s just less-reliant on these jokes and sex appeal in general to keep the audience engaged.